pbmanis/cnmodel/INSTALL.md

 The most "closed" and reproducible way is to use the existing tools in python to create a virtual environment.

-    1. Do a standard installation of NEURON
+    1. Do a **standard** installation of NEURON Neuron 7.7.2 and 7.8.1 have been tested.
+       DO NOT do a "sudo pip install neuron".

     2. Create virtual environment:

         (This scripts is in make_env.sh)

         ENVNAME="cnmodel_venv"
         python3 -m venv $ENVNAME